wodowiesel/PiFunk/README.md

 5. First update & upgrade system:

-`sudo apt-get update` for system updates
+`sudo apt-get update` for system updates package list

-`sudo apt-get upgrade` for system upgrades
+`sudo apt-get upgrade` for system upgrade packages

 6. You will need some libraries for this: